josehu07/CS537-SP2021-DIS/w6/README.md

 }
 ```

-Answer: it is a *Round-Robin* (RR) scheduler <u>over the ptable</u>.
+Answer: it is a *Round-Robin* (RR) scheduler <ins>over the ptable</ins>.
 At a decision point, it always picks the next RUNNABLE process in the ptable order.
 When it reaches the end of the ptable, it wraps around.

 If we have exactly three RUNNABLE process in the ptable, named A, B, and C, and they happen to appear in the ptable next to each other in that order, then a possible scheduling behavior looks like: